-There is poor access to and utilization of antenatal, delivery, family planning and immunization services.
+There is poor access to and utilization of antenatal, delivery and immunization services more so access to family planning is low with about a quarter of women-in-union needing family planning services not having access to it.

-- 1. Improve its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of antenatal, delivery, immunization and family planning services
+- 1. Promote Exclusive Breast Feeding - 2.
+Identify and address barriers to access and utilization of family planning, delivery, antenatal and immunization.